What is the Principal Payment?

-The principal payments calculation stays the same while interest component changes based on the amount outstanding.
+The principal payments calculation stays the same, while the interest component changes are based on the amount outstanding.

-- When we plug in the inputs in the equation we get $21,215.8 which is the payment to be made the end of each year for 5 years.
-It is important to note here that this payment also includes the interest component and eventually what you repay over 5 years would be more than the principal was originally has taken which is $100,000.
+- When we plug in the inputs in the equation, we get $21,215.8, which is the payment to be made at the end of each year for 5 years.
+It is important to note here that this payment also includes the interest component, and eventually, what you repay over 5 years would be more than the principal was originally has taken, which is $100,000.

 - The table below shows how the amount of outstanding amortizes during the life of the loan.
-The repayment stays the same during the period with interest component reducing with repayment of the principal as per the schedule.
+The repayment stays the same during the period with the interest component, reducing with repayment of the principal as per the schedule.

-If at the end of year 2 John decides to repay an extra $20,000 along with the equated payment of $21,215.8, this extra payment will directly reduce the amount outstanding to $41,184.0, and the loan amortization will change.
+If, at the end of year 2, John decides to repay an extra $20,000 along with the equated payment of $21,215.8, this extra payment will directly reduce the amount outstanding to $41,184.0, and the loan amortization schedule will change.

 - John provided the loan agreement gives him an option, can also continue the loan for 5 years by restructuring the equated installments at the end of year 2 on principal payment of $20,000.